Delucie-coder/place_finder/README.md

 A web application that helps users discover food options based on their search queries.
 The app provides a simple and accessible interface to search for different types of food with a clean UI, dark mode toggle, and search functionality.

 📹 Demo Video
-Watch the Food Finder Demo on YouTube (Link to be added)
+Watch the Food Finder Demo on YouTube (https://youtu.be/q5jYJZKyaCY)

  🔗 Live Site
 Live Website (https://www.delucie.tech/)